 SaaS — Software as a Service — means you pay a subscription to use software built and maintained by a vendor.
-Think Xero for accounting, HubSpot for CRM, Shopify for e-commerce, or Zendesk for customer support.
+Xero for accounting.
+HubSpot for CRM.
+Shopify for e-commerce.
+Zendesk for customer support.

 Speed to operational

 A SaaS tool can be live in days.
-For a growing Singapore SME, getting something working fast matters more than getting something perfect.
-If you are still figuring out your process, a SaaS tool lets you learn before you commit to building anything.
+For a business that's still figuring out its core processes, getting something working fast matters more than getting something perfect.
+The learnings you get from living inside a SaaS tool's constraints are often the inputs you need to specify a custom build correctly later.

 Predictable, low upfront cost

-If your competitive advantage lives inside a workflow that no vendor has productised — a proprietary quoting method, a multi-party approval chain unique to your industry, a fulfilment process that depends on local logistics nuances — SaaS will force you to compromise that process or work around the tool constantly.
+If your competitive advantage lives inside a workflow that no vendor has productised — a proprietary quoting methodology, a multi-party approval chain specific to your industry, a fulfilment process that depends on Singapore logistics nuances — SaaS forces you to compromise that process or constantly work around the tool.

 Per-seat cost scales badly

-At low user counts, SaaS pricing feels manageable.
-At fifty or a hundred users — common in professional services firms, logistics companies, and growing retail operations — the monthly licence cost can exceed what a custom build would have cost amortised over three years.
+At five users, SaaS pricing feels manageable.
+At fifty users — common in professional services, logistics, growing retail — the monthly licence cost can exceed what a custom build would have cost amortised over three years.
+Run the five-year total cost of ownership before assuming SaaS is cheaper.

 Your process is your competitive edge

-If you win business because of how you do something — not just what you do — then standardising on a SaaS tool that your competitors also use erases that advantage.
+If you win business because of how you do something — not just what you do — then standardising on a SaaS tool your competitors also use erases that advantage.
+Custom software is the only way to encode a truly proprietary process into your operations infrastructure.

-Count the hours your team spends moving data between systems that do not talk to each other.
-If that hidden cost exceeds S$3,000 to S$5,000 per month in staff time and error correction, a custom integration layer or a purpose-built system typically has a payback period under 18 months.
+Count the hours your team spends moving data between systems that don't talk to each other.
+If that hidden cost exceeds S$3,000 – S$5,000 per month in staff time and error correction — and most growing Singapore SMEs discover it does, once they actually measure it — a custom integration layer or a purpose-built system typically pays back within 18 months.

-When you start building elaborate workarounds — using a project management tool as a CRM, or a spreadsheet as an operational database sitting next to a SaaS product — you have hit the ceiling.
-That is usually the right time to have a conversation about a custom build.
+When you start building elaborate workarounds — using a project management tool as a CRM, or a spreadsheet as an operational database sitting alongside a SaaS product — you've hit the ceiling.
+The tool is no longer serving the business.
+The business is serving the tool.
+That is the right time to build something that fits.

-Total Cost of Ownership: The Comparison That Matters
+Total Cost of Ownership: The Comparison That Actually Matters

-The most common mistake in this decision is comparing the wrong numbers.
-Businesses compare SaaS monthly fees against a custom software quote and conclude that SaaS is cheaper.
-That comparison is usually incomplete.
+The most common mistake in this decision: comparing SaaS monthly fees against a custom software quote and concluding SaaS is cheaper.
+That comparison is incomplete.

 Over-customising SaaS

-Some SaaS platforms allow extensive customisation through plugins, custom fields, and scripting.
-Businesses sometimes invest heavily in customising a SaaS tool, only to find that vendor updates break their customisations or the customisation cost has exceeded what a purpose-built solution would have cost.
+Some platforms allow deep customisation through plugins, custom fields, and scripting.
+Businesses sometimes invest heavily in bending a SaaS tool to their needs, only to find that a major vendor update breaks their customisations, or the customisation cost has exceeded what a purpose-built solution would have cost.
+If you've spent more customising a SaaS tool than you paid for it, it was time to build custom two years ago.

 Under-specifying custom software

 The most expensive custom software projects are the ones where requirements were vague at the start.
 Building custom software without a clear specification is equivalent to constructing a building without drawings.
-Projects that run over budget and over time almost always trace back to requirements that changed significantly mid-build because they were never pinned down upfront.
+Projects that run over budget and over time almost always trace back to requirements that changed significantly mid-build — not because requirements are unreasonable, but because they were never properly defined upfront.

 Choosing custom too early

 Businesses in their first two years rarely have enough operational clarity to specify custom software well.
-They are still learning what their process actually is.
-Use SaaS to learn, then build when you know what you need.
+They're still learning what their process actually is.
+Use SaaS to learn.
+Build when you know what you need.

 Frequently Asked Questions